certara/pyDarwin/docs/Options.rst

 .. _exhaustive_batch_size_options_desc:

-* **exhaustive_batch_size** - *int*:  :review:`For a large exhaustive search, a complete list of all models may exceed the available memory.` :comment:`How large?
-You know there is a cache of model runs which is a dictionary that consumes a lot of memory, the bigger the search space the more memory it takes in the end.
-Wasn't a problem with 1.6M runs.
-We should be more specific with such claims.`
+* **exhaustive_batch_size** - *int*:  For a large exhaustive search, a complete list of all models may exceed the available memory.
-  Using and exhaustive_search_batch_size will limit the number of models generated at any time.
-  There may be modest impact on performace as the batch size gets smaller. (positive integer)
+    The list of models will be run in batchs of this size.
+A typical value is 1000 to 10000.
+Smaller batch sizes wil have a small effect on performance, as all models in a batch must complete before the next batch starts.

 .. _crash_value_options_desc: